Baby Witching Hour: What It Is, When and Why It Happens, and How to Manage It

 5. Feed Your Baby

-Some babies may be cluster feeding during this time.
+Some babies may be cluster feeding during witching hour.
 If your baby seems hungry, don't hesitate to feed them.

-• For bottle-fed babies: Consider smaller, more frequent feeds
+- For bottle-fed babies: Consider smaller, more frequent feeds later in the day

 6. Address Any Discomfort